 Question 3: To retain the law prohibiting discrimination on the basis of gender identity.

 LWVMA supports and urges a YES vote on this question.

-This ballot question is a referendum to repeal an existing law.
-It asks voters whether a law passed in 2016 that includes gender identity in the list of characteristics for which discrimination in places of public accommodation, resort, or amusement is prohibited by state law should be kept.
-This law protects the rights of transgender individuals.
+This ballot question asks if voters approve of the current law, passed in 2016, which prohibits discrimination on the basis of gender identity in places of public accommodation.
+This current law protects the rights of transgender individuals.
 A yes vote is to keep the current law in place.
 A no vote is to repeal the law.
 The exact wording of the question is: “Do you approve of a law summarized below, which was approved by the House of Representatives by a vote of 117-36 on July 7, 2016, and approved by the Senate by a voice vote on July 7, 2016?”